kjtanaka/teefaa/doc/source/index.rst

    license

-FutureGrid Teefaa is a set of deployment scripts for System Provisioning(includes Baremetal Provisioning).
+Cloudmesh Teefaa is a set of deployment scripts for System Provisioning(includes Baremetal Provisioning).
 Which is designed as simple, flexible, programable and collaboratable so that users/developers can build, test and appreciate new Open Source Technologies as quickly as possible.